- • Quickstart

 Running the tests

-With this done, we can write our first test class.
+With this preparation, we can write our first test class.
 Let's assume that the following

 @RestController already exists.
 The referenced service returns all entries that exist in the "Test" table.